syncrosim/pysyncrosim/docs/quickstart.rst

     10                    wisdm
     Name: Name, dtype: object

-Install ``helloworldTimePy`` using the :meth:`~pysyncrosim.session.Session.add_packages()` method from the Session class.
+Install ``helloworldTimePy`` using the :meth:`~pysyncrosim.session.Session.install_packages()` method from the Session class.
 This method takes a Package name as input and then queries the SyncroSim Package server for the specified Package.

 .. code-block:: pycon